ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * With a group-audience, the reverse message flow can use a roll call.

 * Matching authentication credentials from ID_CRED_X and EAD item.

+* Handling authentication credentials and EDHOC session that become invalid.

 * Changed CBOR abbreviations to not collide with existing codepoints.